AI visibility · WordPress

 What does the audit check?

-robots.txt configuration for AI crawlers, FAQPage and Organization schema, llms.txt, brand-in-sentence content, entity signals, structured data consistency, and your AI mention rate compared to competitors in your category.
+robots.txt configuration for AI crawlers, FAQPage and Organization schema, llms.txt, entity signals, structured data consistency, and your AI mention rate compared to competitors in your category.

 How is Findrix different from other GEO plugins?